 Simply put, weight loss boils down to the quality of food ingested and how often we eat it, along with how much do we get up and move our bodies throughout the day and how much rest our bodies get as we sleep.

-“You can’t exercise your way out of a certain weight; its about the food…Weight loss should not be your goal for exercise; that’s not what it’s for.” ~Dr. Lori Rose, Hill College’s Holistic Wellness Pathway
+“You can’t exercise your way out of a certain weight; its about the food…Weight loss should not be your goal for exercise; that’s not what it’s for.” ~Dr. Lori Rose, Hill College’s A healing approach that looks at the whole person and not just their physical symptoms, in order to eradicate illness and produce well-being in the mind, body, and soul.
+Wellness Pathway

 How the Body Stores Fat…

 Aside from “doing just the opposite,” you need to be aware of how the body stores fat in the first place.
 As we grow older, our fat cells grow as well.
 Think in terms of the tip of a ballpoint pen compared to a single green pea compared to a Brussel sprout or a walnut.
 Our bodies have hundreds of thousands of cells.
 So as our bodies grow and develop, our fat cells increase in number.